The Generator Demos provide task-oriented description of how to implement a language generator in MPS.

 In the model 'text1' create Document and give it name 'Button'.

 - create a Document 'Button' in the model 'test1'

 - add root element 'button' to this document

 - in the same manner create Document 'Label' containing element 'label'

 - choose Generate Text in popup menu of the model 'test1'

-The result of the text generation will be shown as new tabs in the MPS editor and it will be more or less identical to the input.
+Result of the text generation will be shown in MPS output view and it will be more or less the same xml as we have on input.

-This demo will teach you the usage of conditional root rules, LOOP-macros and abandon root rules.
+Demonstrates usage of conditional root rule; LOOP-macro and abandon root rule.

 Demonstrates usage of weaving rule; template declaration and template fragment; mapping label; 'unique name' service; reference-macro and IF/INCLUDE/MAP_SRC macros.